communications-mining

 Design your application

 Now that you are familiar with the prerequisites, let's start building our end-to-end workflow.
 In this section we will discuss the design of a simple automated triage application and its integration with Communications Mining.
 In the next sections we will learn about the Stream API that will drive our automation.
-Finally, we will build our application based on the design here, and test it using pre-labeled data.
+Finally, we will build our application based on the design here, and test it using pre-annotated data.

 We will target a typical email support use-case as the starting point for our design: